iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 code .
 ```

+(Note: You can start and leave 2 instances of VSCode - one for the client, shown above, and one for the server)

 Create ```launch.json``` file for VSCode project in the app's server/api directory (use VSCode shortcuts in Debug ribbon):

 ```json